ansys/pyensight/README.rst

    ...    f.write(data)

-Optionally, PyEnSight can work with an EnSight Docker container like this:
+Optionally, EnSight can work with an EnSight Docker container using code like this:

 .. code:: python